CS-6381/FinalProject/DesignOfExperiments/Base.md

 Create this table for all OS and CPU combinations tested

 #### EX: OS_A on CPU_B
-<--MAP THIS TO THE EXPIRIMENTS COMPLETED FOR YOUR TECHNOLOGY-->
+<--MAP THIS TO THE EXPERIMENTS COMPLETED FOR YOUR TECHNOLOGY-->
 ||CPU|RAM|Hard Disk Memory|
 |--|--|--|--|
 |Idle||||